-Students wishing to repeat a course more than once (or more than twice in the case of English 100) must make written application to the Faculty of Arts Student Services Office (or, for students registered through a federated college, to their college's Academic or Registrar's Office).
-Such requests are approved only in exceptional circumstances, as indicated in a guide that is available from the Arts Student Services Office, from federated college Registrars, or on the web at www.uregina.ca/arts/student-resources/registering-classes/repeating-courses.html.
+Students wishing to repeat a course more than once (or more than twice in the case of English 100) must submit a Request to Repeat a Course to the Faculty of Arts Student Services Office (or, for students registered through a federated college, to their college's Academic or Registrar's Office).
+Such requests are approved only in exceptional circumstances, as indicated in a guide that is available from the Arts Student Services Office, from federated college Registrars, or on the web.